ccosnett/prism_simulator/README.md

-When the inner ray is parallel with the base of the prism the system undergoes a unique state of symmetry and the internal reflections merge with the transmitted ray.
+When the inner ray is parallel with the base of the prism the system undergoes a unique state of symmetry in which the internal reflections merge with the transmitted ray.

 ![Alt Text](https://github.com/ccosnett/prism_simulator/blob/master/misc/9.png)